-Who will be reviewing my application?
+- Who will be reviewing my application?

-> - If my PhD dissertation must be a KMD topic, does that mean that it must be approved by the Program Committee?
+- If my PhD dissertation must be a KMD topic, does that mean that it must be approved by the Collaborative Specialization Committee?

-> - How do I get help with my application?
+- How do I get help with my application?

->

-> SGS considers collaborative programs to provide multidisciplinary enrichment of traditional departmental degree programs for an educational experience that is more dynamic, comprehensive and versatile.
+SGS considers Collaborative Specializations to provide multidisciplinary enrichment of traditional departmental degree programs for an educational experience that is more dynamic, comprehensive and versatile.
 Although there is no specific career in KMD for which program students are trained, the KMDI learning objectives have wide relevance for traditional departmental education.
-Study in the collaborative program better prepares U of T graduates for the pervasive new realities of work in the public and private sectors, broadening their marketability and positioning them to contribute to further innovation in knowledge media development and use.
+Study in the Collaborative Specialization better prepares U of T graduates for the pervasive new realities of work in the public and private sectors, broadening their marketability and positioning them to contribute to further innovation in knowledge media development and use.

->

-> What benefits does collaboration with KMDI specifically offer students besides additional elective courses?
+What benefits does collaboration with KMDI specifically offer students besides additional elective courses?

->

-> Students are treated as members of KMDI’s growing research community, being given free access to the technological and personnel resources of the Institute.
+Students are treated as members of KMDI’s growing research community, being given free access to the technological and personnel resources of the Institute.
 They are provided training and tech support for a range of new technologies, implemented directly in their course projects and as platforms for their larger research programs.
 KMDI’s position as centre of a collaboration of graduate units provides further leverage.
 Units participating in the collaboration agree to support KMD CS students, including those who belong to outside units.
 Collaborative Specialization students consequently enjoy an access to cross-departmental resources that would be difficult if not impossible to reproduce otherwise.
 KMDI itself is a recognized leader in the international KMD community, its graduate students connecting with a network of researchers, scholars and practitioners in both the university and private sectors.

->

-> How long does the Collaborative Specialization take to complete?
+How long does the Collaborative Specialization take to complete?

->

-> The Collaborative Specialization is designed to be completed in conjunction with a graduate degree program at the Master’s or PhD level, at the home department.
+The Collaborative Specialization is designed to be completed in conjunction with a graduate degree program at the Master’s or PhD level, at the home department.
 The length of time is the same as a degree program without the KMD specialization.

->

-> How does collaboration with KMDI affect the final degree students graduate with?
+How does collaboration with KMDI affect the final degree students graduate with?